gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 1. Minimal server (found under `secret_prov_minimal/`).
 It sends only one, hardcoded secret.
-2. More complex server (found under `secret_prov/`), which uses the negotiated TLS connection to exchange more data with the enclave.
+2. More complex server (found under `secret_prov/`), which uses the negotiated TLS connection to exchange more data with the client enclave.
 3. Encrypted files server (found under `secret_prov_pf/`) - similarly to the minimal client, it sends only a single secret, but loads it from a file, with intended purpose of provisioning the encrypted files key to client enclaves.